Veteran's Day Fishing Report, November 11, 2015.

 But it's not gone.
 The toxic concoction is washed into the poor Halifax, through hundreds of storm drains and through general runoff, hitting it with a near bell-ringer as it's defenses in filtering oyster beds , vast estuaries, and natural unobstructed flow....are taken from her.
 All of that fertilizer, ..pesticides in ant killer, cinch bug killer, and the poisons to kill all of them bastardly bugs that might make a brown spot on your lawn and your status in the neighborhood.
 Lavished on your lawn with a loving sanctimony, feeding a weed type grass that obviously does not belong there..., your concerns an ethereal fantasy of how the neighbors look on your lawn with envy.
 The world truly ends...at the tip of your nose.

-But we have houses to build, and cars to buy...and an internet to distract us from anything going on out there anyway.
+But we have houses to build, and cars to buy...parking lots to pave.
+And we have an internet to distract us from anything going on out there anyway.
 These are our priorities, for our time.
 Perhaps, one day a million years from now when we are gone, the Halifax River will have her day again...

 But onto the fishing report!
 Started off at 6 am with the free-lined finger mullet.
 Laying into a small snook on a Zara Spook hiding in the grass a couple days ago, got me dreaming of that elusive 65 pounder!
 So, I cast netted two live finger mullet, and sent them onto their destiny.
 I named them! (my finger mullet).
 Tweedle Dee, ..and Tweedle Dumb.